-A common theme on Critical MAS is that conventional wisdom is often wrong, you can’t always trust experts, value simplicity over complexity and self empowerment.
+A common theme on Critical MAS is that conventional wisdom is often wrong, you can’t always trust experts, value simplicity over complexity, and self empowerment.
 Experiences are more valuable than toys.
 Admit you are wrong and move on.
-Self experimentation is a highly valuable method of learning.
+The way to win is to first not lose.

 You study other men and you find out what makes them weak and then you don’t do that. — Jay Leno